zvada/technology/docs/software/repository-management.md

 We host four public-facing repositories at [repo.grid.iu.edu](http://repo.grid.iu.edu/):

-development
-This repository is the bleeding edge.
+-   development: This repository is the bleeding edge.
 Installing from this repository may cause the host to stop functioning, and we will not assist in undoing any damage.

-testing
-This repository contains software ready for testing.
+-   testing: This repository contains software ready for testing.
 If you install packages from here, they may be buggy, but we will provide limited assistance in providing a migration path to a fixed verison.

-release
-This repository contains software that we are willing to support and can be used by the general community.
+-   release: This repository contains software that we are willing to support and can be used by the general community.

-contrib
-RPMs contributed from outside the OSG.
+-   contrib: RPMs contributed from outside the OSG.

 These repos are updated by the `mash` script running on `repo1.grid.iu.edu` and `repo2.grid.iu.edu`.